rsksmart/RSKIPs/IPs/RSKIP188.md

 ## Specification

-If `blockNumber >= iris` we introduce nine separate precompiles to perform the following operations:
+If `blockNumber >= N` (to be defined) we introduce nine separate precompiles to perform the following operations:

 `BLS12_G1ADD` - to perform point addition on a curve defined over prime field `BLS12_G1MUL` - to perform point multiplication on a curve defined over prime field